-- For any work-related exposure reported to a supervisor or in which a supervisor has knowledge, an incident report should be completed and submitted to the EHSRM Occupational Health and WCI Coordinator (x5304 or x5250).
-Report Forms are available on the EHSRM website at http://utsa.edu/safety/.
-An employer should keep record of the employee's medical surveillance to ensure WCI coverage should the exposure result in an injury or disease - Note: An exposure does not meet the definition of an injury.
-UT System therefore cannot, under the TWCC Act, cover expenses incurred from an exposure unless the exposure results in an actual injury.
-UTSA however, has established funding to cover needle sticks and similar exposures.
-Contact the Occupational Health & WCI Coordinator at x5304 or x5250. - 3.
-Medical surveillance under the direction of a licensed physician must be paid at no cost to the employee for work related injuries if: - a.
+- 1. Contact the Lab Safety Division between the hours of 8am and 5pm Monday through Friday to report exposures or injuries.
+After hours, contact UTSA Police Department x4911.
+The Lab Safety Division will file an incident report and follow-up documentation needed to continue providing support. - 2.
+Students should seek treatment by the UTSA Student Health Services and will be referred to an external physician if further examination is required. - 3.
+For any work-related exposure reported to a supervisor or in which a supervisor has knowledge, an incident report should be completed and submitted to the Occupational Health and WCI Coordinator (x5304 or x5250).
+An employer should keep record of the employee's medical surveillance to ensure WCI coverage should the exposure result in an injury or disease. - 4.
+The laboratory supervisor or his/her representative should provide the physician with the identity of the chemicals, description of exposure conditions and symptoms, if any.
+The physician's opinion must be written and include any need for follow-up, results, any increased risk and a statement that the employee has been notified of the previous items. - 5.
+Contact the Occupational Health & WCI Coordinator at x5304 or x5250 (faculty and staff). - 6.
+UTSA provides medical surveillance under the direction of a licensed physician at no cost to the employee for work related injuries if: - a.
 The employee exhibits signs or symptoms associated with exposure to a hazardous chemical used in the laboratory. - b.
-A spill, leak or explosion occurs resulting in the likelihood of a hazardous exposure. - c.
-Any employee is exposed routinely above the action level, or in the absence of an action level, above the permissible exposure limit for which there are exposure monitoring or medical surveillance requirements.
+A spill, leak, or explosion occurs resulting in the likelihood of a hazardous exposure.